-A lot is riding on the Senate outcomes in the Georgia runoff in the formerly reliably Republican state, including American cannabis policy.
+A lot is riding on the Senate outcomes in the Georgia runoff in the formerly reliably Republican state, including federal cannabis policy.

-Jon Ossoff (D) is leading against David Purdue (R), and Reverend Raphael Warnock (D) is leading against Senator Kelly Loeffler (R), who was appointed to the seat by Georgia Governor Brian Kemp.
+Jon Ossoff (D) is leading against David Purdue (R).
+Reverend Raphael Warnock (D) leads against Senator Kelly Loeffler (R).
+She was appointed to the seat by Georgia Governor Brian Kemp (R).
 Official results were expected late at night.

 The race is important because control of the U.S. Senate is up for grabs if both Democrats win.
 There would then be 50 Democratic Senators.
 With Kamala Harris casting tie-breaking votes as Vice President, it would mean Democratic control of the Senate.
 Democratic control means that the bills President-elect Joe Biden and especially Democrats want to pass the Senate have a much better chance.

-The MORE Act and the SAFE Banking Act would likely then be reintroduced to pass the House and then the Senate to address decriminalization and cannabis banking companies, respectively.
-Other bills besides cannabis-related would also stand a chance of passing.
+The MORE and the SAFE Banking Act would likely be reintroduced to pass the House and the Senate to address decriminalization and cannabis banking companies.
+Other bills besides federal cannabis policy would also stand a chance of passing.

 Ossoff has come out as adamantly pro-cannabis, declaring, “I’m not just for decriminalization,” he said.
 “I’m for full legalization of marijuana nationwide and the expungement of all records for nonviolent cannabis-related offenses.”

-His opponent Loeffler has come out against cannabis especially, including criticizing Democrats’ effort to include cannabis banking last year in COVID stimulus relief, ultimately unsuccessfully.
-She has also been a severe critic of the Black Lives Matter movement, which resonates among many in Georgia.
+His opponent, Loeffler, is against cannabis especially.
+She criticized Democrats’ effort to include cannabis banking last year in COVID stimulus relief, ultimately unsuccessfully.
+Loeffler has also been a severe critic of the Black Lives Matter movement, which resonates among many in Georgia.